 Many of these restaurants have proven themselves year after year, but we’ve also sprinkled in some who are up and coming.
 The list has a mixture of both fancy, high-end dining and cheap eats.
 The best part?
 You can come as you are without having to worry about getting dressed up.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Last Updated: August 6, 2020

 49 BEST PLACES TO EAT IN ASHEVILLE NC - FOOD BUCKET LIST

-Update: We recently checked to be sure everything is open but let us know if you find out if anything has closed down.
-Also, not all locations are open for dine in quite yet.
+Update: We recently checked that is open but let us know if you find out if any spots have closed.
+Also, not all locations are open for dine-in quite yet.
 Call to check what their current hours of operation are and if they have any other specific limitations.

 - Hole Doughnuts (pictured below) – Best Dessert in the Country, 2016, by Bon Appetit.
 It’s a cute shop and everything is fried to order.
 Definitely makes the list of our favorite donuts in the US.

 - The Admiral – They have amazing thick cut pork chop and scallops.
 If you order the pork, we recommend ordering cooked medium.

 - Sunny Point Cafe – Everything here is a hirt, but their chipotle grits and maple pepper bacon really stood out to us.

 - OWL Bakery – We love their raisin flax bread.
 It’s so moist and loaded with raisins.